About this Research Topic

 This Research Topic deals with recently discovered and innovative preclinical research models, ranging from newly discovered mutations, new signaling pathways or new animal models, that may go or recently led to innovative diagnostic methods and emerging therapies for rare bone diseases with its expected effect on clinical practice.

 In this Research Topic, we aim to gather articles that contribute to the major innovative achievements in Rare Bone diseases from a broad Bone Biology perspective.
-We welcome the submission of Review, Focused Review, Mini-Review, Original Research, Protocol, Method, Perspective and Opinion articles with a major rare bone focus that cover the following topics within the scope of Frontiers in Endocrinology:
+We welcome the submission of Review, Focused Review, Mini-Review, Original Research, Protocol, Method, Perspective and Opinionarticles focusing on rare bone diseases that cover the following topics within the scope of Frontiers in Endocrinology:

 1. New developments regarding the function of osteoclast, osteoblast, osteocyte, their progenitor cells and their diversity in rare bone diseases;